dorriehammond/System_Verilog/Game/README.md

 You can lose by either trying to do homework with an insufficient amount of motivation or scrolling through social media.

 ## Hints:
-•	You can only do activities that give you motivation once
+-	You can only do activities that give you motivation once
-•	You can do activities in any order you choose
+-	You can do activities in any order you choose
-•	You’ll need to find a mask in order to go outside o	So maybe you should change out of your two-day old sweatpants first
+-	You’ll need to find a mask in order to go outside
+  -	So maybe you should change out of your two-day old sweatpants first
-•	The Decision key is: A=00 B=01 C=10 D=11
+-	The Decision key is: A=00 B=01 C=10 D=11
-o	If it seems like the game is not processing your ‘Decision,’ write it twice in a row (I think this may be because it needs to stay in that state for an extra clock cycle)
+  -	If it seems like the game is not processing your ‘Decision,’ write it twice in a row (I think this may be because it needs to stay in that state for an extra clock cycle)
-•	If you want to challenge yourself, you can try to earn all of the possible motivation, but this might take a while because my game has 21 different states
+-	If you want to challenge yourself, you can try to earn all of the possible motivation, but this might take a while because my game has 21 different states